nicenzhou/edge-gwas/docs/api_reference.rst

 calculate_hwe_pvalues()
 """""""""""""""""""""""

-Calculate Hardy-Weinberg Equilibrium p-values for each variant.
+**NEW in v0.1.1** - Calculate Hardy-Weinberg Equilibrium p-values for each variant.

 .. code-block:: python